Read me

 He said it was the hardest decision of his life.
 But I see it worked out just fine.

-Unlike Arthur, who was initially engineered to make the most of his existence, Aurora does not have a clear vision of the place and people she wants to spend her life through.
-The on-camera interview initially grants us a false certainty that the writing has become her core undisputed passion, thus the purpose of life.
+Unlike Arthur, who was initially engineered to make the most of his existence, Aurora does not have a clear vision of the place and people she wants to spend her life with.
+The on-camera interview initially grants us a false certainty that writing has become her core, undisputed passion, thus the purpose of life.
 At the same time, as the story goes on, the upcoming dialogues are being referred to as the shadow of Aurora’s father.
-It may well be, that a desire to write has not been Aurora’s dream, yet only a natural sequel of her father’s authority and a day-to-day example, she had been facing since the early childhood.
-Years have passed, yet Aurora is still on her never-ending pursuit with an image of a father, a Pulitzer prize winner with a kind of life that is almost impossible to be overshadowed.
-She states to find her satisfaction in a day of work with a panorama to a Chrysler building in New York, yet is she permanently dissatisfied with the current opportunities.
-In her preflight interview, she makes a semi-obvious confession, that she makes writing not to feel her alone.
+It may well be that a desire to write has not been Aurora’s dream, yet only a natural sequel of her father’s authority and a day-to-day example she had been facing since early childhood.
+Years have passed, yet Aurora is still on her never-ending pursuit of an image of a father, a Pulitzer Prize winner with a kind of life that is almost impossible to overshadow.
+She states that she finds her satisfaction in a day of work with a panorama of the Chrysler building in New York, yet she is permanently dissatisfied with the current opportunities.
+In her preflight interview, she makes a semi-obvious confession: she writes not to feel alone.
 In a wider sense, she had become a self-made version of her father behind her own back.

 I think we tell each other stories to know we’re not alone, to make contact.